-This is another great exhaust system is also great for the Toyota Tundra.
+This is another great exhaust system that is also great for the Toyota Tundra.
 It is made using the patented, no drone, reflective sound cancellation technology.
 Even though it has an aggressive exhaust note, it can still be custom-tuned.
 It is lighter and flows better than stocks.

 It features a computerized, mandrel-bent design for maximum airflow.
 Its straight-through design impacts its performance.
 When you buy it, you get detailed instructions on using it to help make the installation process and troubleshooting easier.

 - The exhaust can give you a great sound without a drone